James Douketis, MD, FRCPC

 Co-Chair, Social Media Committee

-Dr. Lang is a member of the GRADE working group and has led the development of GRADE-based clinical practice guidelines in pre-hospital care in the US and is currently engaged in the same activity with the International Liaison Committee on Resuscitation.
+Dr. Lang’s areas of interest are knowledge translation, evidence-based medicine and operations research.
+He is a member of the GRADE working group and has led the development of GRADE-based clinical practice guidelines in pre-hospital care in the US as well as with the International Liaison Committee for Resuscitation.

-Dr. Lang is also an award-winning educator having received recognition at both the university, national and international levels.
-He also serves as Senior Associate Editor for the Canadian Journal of Emergency Medicine and Associate Editor for ACP Journal Club and the International Journal of Emergency Medicine.
-He also writes a quarterly column for the Calgary Herald on Evidence-Based Medicine.
+Dr. Lang is an award-winning educator, having received recognition at both the university, national and international levels.
+He serves as Senior Editor for the Canadian Journal of Emergency Medicine, Associate Editor for both ACP Journal Club and the International Journal of Emergency Medicine.
+In addition, he is a member of the Canadian Task Force on Preventive Health Care (CTFPHC).
+Dr. Lang chaired the Canadian Association of Emergency Physicians Conference (CAEP) 2018 and he was appointed as the Scientific Director of the Emergency Strategic Clinical Network ESCN in Alberta.